atpy/atpy/docs/migration.rst

 as of Astropy 0.3, the only features ATpy includes that are not supported by Astropy directly are the SQL input/output and the online (VO and IRSA) querying.
-However, the VO and IRSA querying will be possible with the new `astroquery <http://astroquery.readthedocs.org`_ package which is still under development.
+However, the VO and IRSA querying will be possible with the new `astroquery <http://astroquery.readthedocs.org>`_ package which is currently under development.